borgbackup/borg/docs/faq.rst

 This is not a problem any more, see previous FAQ item.

-How can I restore huge file(s) over a unstable connection?
+How can I restore huge file(s) over an unstable connection?
 ----------------------------------------------------------

 If you can not manage to extract the whole big file in one go, you can extract